 If you or a loved one is struggling with self-harm, finding the right treatment can be a challenge.
 We’re here to help you determine whether the care we offer is the right fit.

-Learn about self-harm treatment at Belmont Behavioral Hospital in Philadelphia, PA
+Learn about self-harm treatment at Belmont Behavioral Health System in Philadelphia, PA

 When an individual engages in behaviors that are designed to inflict damage or pain onto his or her own body, that individual is engaging in self-harming behaviors.
 Self-harm, which is also known as self-mutilation or self-injury, is often a symptom of a mental health disorder.
 It may also be a means of gaining a sense of control after trauma or loss of control, or as an attempt to create a physical manifestation of intense internal suffering.
 Some of the common ways that individuals engage in self-harm is by pinching, scratching, cutting, bruising, or burning one’s self, drinking caustic or poisonous substances, or even breaking one’s bones.